yzhao062/pyod/README.md

 [![GitHub stars](https://img.shields.io/github/stars/yzhao062/Pyod.svg)](https://github.com/yzhao062/Pyod/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/yzhao062/Pyod.svg)](https://github.com/yzhao062/Pyod/network)

 --------------------------

-PyOD is a **Python-based toolkit** to **identify outlying objects** in data with both unsupervised and supervised approaches.
-It strives to provide an unified APIs across various anomaly detection algorithms.
+PyOD is a comprehensive **Python toolkit** to **identify outlying objects** in data with both unsupervised and supervised approaches.
 This exciting yet challenging field is commonly referred as ***[Outlier Detection](https://en.wikipedia.org/wiki/Anomaly_detection)*** or ***[Anomaly Detection](https://en.wikipedia.org/wiki/Anomaly_detection)*** .
+PyOD provides:

+- **Unified APIs** across various anomaly detection algorithms.
+All implemented algorithms are **scikit-learn compatible**.
+- Not only individual outlier detection methods, but also **Detector Combination Frameworks** for ensemble learning.
+- All models are accompanied with detailed **API Reference, Examples and Tests**.

-**PyOD has been successfully used in academic researches [4, 8] and under active development**.
+**The toolbox has been successfully used in various academic researches [4, 8] and under active development**.
 However, the purpose of the toolkit is quick exploration.
 Using it as the final output should be cautious, and fine-tunning may be needed to generate meaningful results.
 The authours can be reached out at yuezhao@cs.toronto.edu; comments, questions, pull requests and issues are welcome. **Enjoy catching outliers!**

 **Table of Contents**:
 <!-- TOC -->